vasilakisfil/Introspected-REST/README.md

 #### 9.1.2.
 Hypermedia
 Originally the hypermedia term was mostly used for linked data, in the sense of hyperlinks.
-In `REST`, eventually it also includes information for interaction and resource manipilation.
+In `REST`, eventually, it also includes information for interaction and resource manipilation.
 Hypermedia can be dynamic or static but regardless **they are not considered part of the response data, because they define ways to interact with the data**.